 Creative Loafing stated it best in their BEST OF ATLANTA issue, “The FunkJazz Kafé owes its success not just to the consistent surprise of high quality performers and artists, but to the vibe created by unapologetically blending intellectual, physical and even political expression under one banner of entertainment”.

-Our award-winning documentary film, “FunkJazz Kafé: Diary Of A Decade (The Story Of A Movement)”, has received high acclaim and has educated and broadened our audience in unimaginable ways, with SOLD-OUT shows across the country creating a unique anticipation for the next FunkJazz Kafé Arts & Music Festival.
+Our award-winning documentary film, “FunkJazz Kafé: Diary Of A Decade (The Story Of A Movement)”, has also received high acclaim educated and broadening our audience in unimaginable ways with SOLD-OUT shows across the country creating a unique anticipation for the next FunkJazz Kafé Arts & Music Festival.

 Previous Marketing Partners:

 Previous Charity Organizations we’ve partnered with through FJK Community Solutions: